Daewoo Leganza: United Kingdom

 The Leganza's market began in Autumn 1997 along with the Lanos and Nubira.
 It was a replacement slightly larger than the Espero.
 The same aftersales package were given, including a 3 years/60,000-mile warranty, 3 years free servicing, parts and labor, 3 years AA cover and 100 free cars were given out for a year to test customers' experience with them to examine the customer satisfaction.
 This was extended to a free one years' free insurance for 1998.

-Trim levels were sold as SX and CDX with the following equipment:
+Trim levels were the SX and CDX with the following equipment: